-This 2.5 year citizen science project studies repair and making activities within community-based workshops in Germany, and is led by Melanie Jaeger-Erben and Sabine Hielscher, ZTG, TU Berlin, Germany Around […]
+This citizen science project studies repair and making activities within community-based workshops in Germany, and is led by Melanie Jaeger-Erben and Sabine Hielscher, ZTG, TU Berlin, Germany Around the world, […]

 Our investigation consisted originally in two projects.
 Grassroots innovation in low energy digital fabrication (GI-LEDF) Transformative Social Innovation Theory project (TRANSIT) Click here for a Research Briefing about the projects.
 The […]

 Phedeas Stephanides Doctoral student 3S (Science, Society and Sustainability) Research Group, School of Environmental Sciences, University of East Anglia, Norwich, UK email@example.com @P_Stephanides website: sustainabilitycrisis.wordpress.com Phedeas’s PhD research […]